-In 2016, from the perspective of simplifying its operational structure, Dexia Crédit Local proceeded with the cross-border merger by absorption of its subsidiary Dexia Sabadell as well as the simultaneous creation of two new branches of Dexia Crédit Local in Spain and in Portugal.
-On 29 June 2018, Dexia Crédit Local closed its branch in Lisbon, after finalising the transfer of assets to its Paris office.
+In 2016, from the perspective of simplifying its operational structure, the Dexia Group proceeded with the cross-border merger by absorption of Dexia Crédit Local and its subsidiary Dexia Sabadell as well as the simultaneous creation of two new branches of Dexia Crédit Local in Spain and in Portugal.
+On 29 June 2018, the Group closed the Dexia Crédit Local branch in Lisbon, after finalising the transfer of assets to its Paris office.